 A stock assessment protocol has been developed by DFO and provided to the commercial licence holders.
 Beach biomass surveys will be completed and biomass estimates will be calculated and used to help set future harvest quotas.
-Between 2014 and 2018 a limited number of biomass surveys were conducted at some of the existing commercial harvest sites on the coast.
+Between 2014 and 2019 a number of biomass surveys were conducted at some of the existing commercial harvest sites on the coast.

-Survey works conducted by industry-funded biologists have completed partial biomass assessments at several harvest sites in recent years.
+Survey work conducted by industry-funded biologists has completed partial biomass assessments at several harvest sites in recent years.
 In 2015, partial assessments were conducted at Myrtle Rocks (PFMA 15), Saltery Bay (PFMA 16), and Toquaht (PFMA 23).
 In 2016, partial assessments were conducted at Stag Bay (PFMA 15), Dog Bay (PFMA 15), and a section of Savary Island (PFMA 15).
 In 2017, partial assessments were conducted at Storm Bay (PFMA 16), Sechelt Inlet (PFMA 16), Atrevida Reef (PFMA 15), Seaford (PFMA 15), Pipestem Inlet (PFMA 23), and Toquaht (PFMA 23).
 In 2018 further survey work was conducted on Savary Island (PFMA 15).
+Further surveys were carried out in 2019 at Head Bay (Area 25), Myrtle Rocks (Area 15), and Smelt Bay (Area 15).